I saw a very impressive project on GitHub, claiming to be the smallest responsive UI framework in the world.

 , thus generating erroneous side effects.

-Of course, if the target value is different from oldVal
+Of course, if the target value differs from oldVal

 , the expected side effects will still be executed.

-PS: However, there are still issues with reference types, causing the shallowRef effect, where changing deep values may not trigger the expected side effects, and even modifying the state may not either 🐷
+However, there are still issues with reference types, causing a shallowRef effect; changing deep values may not trigger the expected side effects, and even modifying the state may not either 🐷

 Executing Side Effects#